spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 - Download the following OVAs:

-  - The VerteX installation OVA.
+  - The Palette installation OVA.
   - The installation OVA that deploys and initializes the airgap support VM.
-  - An OVA with the operating system and Kubernetes distribution required for the VerteX nodes.
+  - An OVA with the operating system and Kubernetes distribution required for the Palette nodes.

   For sensitive environments, you can download the OVAs to a system with internet access and then transfer them to your airgap environment.